I offer remote sessions

 Bereavement, Grief & Loss

-You might feel overwhelmed, guilty, stuck, or unsure if you’re “doing grief right”, and it can feel incredibly lonely.
+You might feel overwhelmed, guilty, stuck, or unsure whether you’re grieving correctly.
+It can feel incredibly lonely.
+Especially if you allow the people around you to tell

 3.